Gstaad Palace: Description

 The Gstaad Palace was built in a Swiss chalet style on a hill overlooking the town of Gstaad.
 It has guest rooms and suites, restaurants, a basement nightclub (GreenGo), a spa, a traditional alpine hut (Walig Hut), indoor and outdoor pools, and numerous other amenities.
 It is a member of the independent hotel collective known as The Leading Hotels of the World.

+In the mountain behind the hotel the Kommandoposten Gstaad Schweizerhof, the secret bunker complex of Swiss Armed Forces headquarters.